cavallifly/TADphys/README.md

 **Documentation**
 *************

-**Create TADphys conda enviroment**
+**Create TADphys conda environment**
-To use TADphys, we recommend to insatll the package manager conda from 'https://conda.io/projects/conda/en/latest/user-guide/install/index.html'.
+To use TADphys, we recommend installing the package manager conda from 'https://conda.io/projects/conda/en/latest/user-guide/install/index.html.'
-Next, you can use the provided TADphys.yml to create the TADphys enviroment (Execution time ~30 minutes)
+Next, you can use the provided TADphys.yml to create the TADphys environment (Execution time ~30 minutes)
 ```bash
 conda env create -f TADphys.yml
 ```